snoyberg/conduit/README.md

     improved with a better `sequence`.

 *   Names and operators are very long right now.
 Is that a feature or a bug?

+*   Should we use Vector in place of lists?

+*   It might be worth transitioning to RegionT.
+Will the extra type parameter scare people away?

+*   Perhaps the whole BSource/BConduit concept doesn't need to be exposed to the user.
+Advantage of exposing: it makes it obvious at the type level that a source/conduit can be reused, and possibly more efficient implementations (no double buffering).
+Disadvantage: more functions to implement/user to keep track of, so harder to use.